hyeonLewis/aa-sdk-test/README.md

 ### Remove a Guardian

+Users can remove a guardian from their zkAuth wallet.

 1. Prepare `sub` and `guardian` to remove

     - If `sub` isn't stored in DB or user side, you need to get user's JWT token.